 2. As you watch, keep a pen and paper handy and write down:

--words that are pronounced differently than you thought they were
+– words that are pronounced differently than you expected.

--questions that you may have re: word usage or pronunciation
+– questions that you may have regarding word usage or pronunciation.

 3. As you watch, repeat words and phrases that you hear, imitating the actors’ speech.

 The most important skill you have for improving your American accent is your ear!